 Mr. Troup holds a bachelor’s degree in accounting from the University of South Alabama and a Master of Business Administration from Louisiana State University Shreveport.
 He is a member of the American Institute of CPAs and the Alabama Society of CPAs.
 Mr. Troup formerly served as the president and chairman of the board for the Alabama Deep Sea Fishing Rodeo and was a member of the Mobile Jaycees.

 Scott Oswald serves as the chief information officer for Columbia Southern University.
 Capitalizing on more than 20 years of information technology experience in the corporate sector, Scott brings expansive knowledge and expertise to the role.
 Founded upon his tenure as a software engineer, Scott’s leadership style focuses on end-user experience, reliability and scalability.

 Scott previously served as the vice president of information technology, where he supervised the university’s software development, integration, hardware, network infrastructure and technical support.
 Scott holds a Bachelor Science in mathematics with a minor in computer science from Troy University.

 Chief Marketing Officer

-Eric McHaney serves as chief marketing officer for Columbia Southern University.
+Dale Leatherwood serves as chief marketing officer for Columbia Southern University, joining in June 2022.
 In this role, he oversees a division that includes marketing, corporate outreach and community & alumni relations.
-As an executive with more than 18 years of marketing experience in higher education, Eric brings expansive knowledge and expertise to the role.
+With more than 24 years of marketing and executive experience in training and higher education, Dale brings an expansive knowledge and expertise to his current role.

 Chief of Staff